 Spices add flavor and a little dash of anti-inflammatory properties to your meals.

-While no single food — not even a superfood — can be everything to everyone, the simple answer is “yes.”
-If we have Oscar Awards for foods, then the top 10 nominees for superfoods would be:
+If we had Oscar Awards for foods, then the top 10 nominees for superfoods would be:

 It’s easy to get this right with a bit of forward planning!